 Teaching Philosophy

 My teaching is grounded in the belief that setting high expectations, offering meaningful support, and providing attentive mentorship encourages growth for all parties.
-This approach has proven effective across diverse student cohorts, from eighteen-year-olds in their first college seminar to seminarians integrating scholarly insights into their pastoral care to adult learners coming back to the classroom with decades of lived experience to share.
+This approach has proven effective across diverse student cohorts, from eighteen-year-olds in their first college seminar to seminarians integrating scholarly insights into their pastoral care practices to adult learners rejoining the classroom with decades of lived experiences to share.

 Recognitions

 Princeton University’s Sociology department, McGraw Center for Teaching and Learning, and Graduate School have all awarded me for excellence in teaching and mentorship.
-The recognition I value most, though, arrives in the form of continued conversations with students and unexpected updates from mentees as they chart their own courses.
+The recognition I value most, though, arrives in the form of continued conversations with students as they chart their own courses forward.

 -Paulo Freire